Burstsam/Hokage_Userbot/README.md

 Copyright (C) 2021 H1M4N5HU0P

-Poject [𝙼𝙰𝙵𝙸𝙰𝙱𝙾𝚃](https://github.com/H1M4N5HU0P/MAFIA-BOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [Hokage Bot](https://github.com/Burstsam/Hokage_Userbot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.